 Sometimes forgiveness might mean she has to leave and stay safe.

 Often when women are encouraged to forgive the person urging the forgiveness usually don’t care and isn’t invested in the health, wellbeing and safety of the woman.
 They want a neat outcome that caters to their view of things and their application of scriptures.

 Examine yourself and be honest with why you are encouraging forgiveness.

 Listening is a gift, but it’s also a skill that you can learn.
 Because someone teaches the word with eloquence doesn’t mean that they know how to handle a situation when a woman discloses abuse.

 The abuser might be their friend and is ‘nice’ therefore, they struggle to listen impartially and hold the perpetrator to account.

 You fail Christ

 - You fail Christ over and over when you fail to minster appropriately to the brokenhearted.
 When you consistently shut them out or send them in situations that are volatile and harmful.

-- When you encourage the victim to stay and to be more submissive, forgive, cover your husband, it’s your cross to bear.
+- When you encourage the victim to stay and to be more submissive, forgive, cover her husband, it’s her cross to bear.

 - You fail these vulnerable women, and you fail Christ.